 How To Cook Quinoa In Instant Pot

-- Add the quinoa to an ovenproof bowl that fits in your pressure cooker, with about an inch of space all around and place the quinoa bowl on top of the trivet (pic 4).
+Now add the quinoa to an ovenproof bowl that fits in your pressure cooker, with about an inch of space all around, and place the quinoa bowl on top of the trivet (pic 4).

-- Add water (or broth), olive oil (if using) and salt to the bowl and stir (pics 5-7).
+Add water (or broth), olive oil, and salt to the bowl and stir (pics 5-7).

 How to Store and Freeze

-I love recipes that help me get ahead of the game and this Instant Pot quinoa is certainly one of them.
-The quinoa is a great make-ahead side dish or base and can easily be doubled or tripled to freeze for future use.
-To freeze:
+Quinoa is a great make-ahead side dish or base and can easily be doubled or tripled to freeze for future use.
+Here's how I store it:

-- Fridge: Prepare the quinoa following the recipe (double or triple, if desired).
-Cool completely and store in an airtight container.
-Refrigerate and use up to 5 days.
+- Fridge: Cool completely and store in an airtight container.
+Refrigerate and use for up to 5 days.

-- Freeze: Place 1-2 cup portions in freezer-safe containers or plastic storage bags, seal tight, label and date.
+- Freeze: Place 1-2 cup portions in freezer-safe containers or plastic storage bags, seal tight, label, and date.
 Freeze for up to 3 months.
+To reuse, defrost in the fridge overnight to use in breakfast bowls, salads, soups, pilafs, or side dishes.

 Recipe Tips & Notes

-- Make sure to use a fine-mesh sieve when rinsing.
-The holes in a colander are simply too big and the seeds will fall right through.
+- Make sure to use a fine-mesh sieve when rinsing since the holes in a colander are too big and the seeds will fall right through.

 - Easily double or triple the recipe.
 You can double or triple this recipe by multiplying the ingredients.
-The 1-minute cooking cycle stays the same, just keep in mind that the pot will take longer to pressurize, so the total time will increase.
+The pressure cooking time stays the same, just keep in mind that the pot will take longer to pressurize, so the total time will increase.

 - Cook time variation: Just like rice, quinoa grains differ in quality.
-If your quinoa doesn't turn soft and fluffy after cooking, add another minute next time (2 minutes pressure cook time).
+If your quinoa doesn't turn soft and fluffy after cooking, add another minute or two next time (2-3 minutes pressure cook time).

-- Serving Size: 1 cup uncooked quinoa yields about 3 cups cooked quinoa.
-Average serving size is ½ cup, so this quantity should give you 6 servings.
-Adjust based on your needs.
+- Serving Size: 1 cup of uncooked quinoa yields about 3 cups of cooked quinoa.
+The average serving size is ยฝ cup, so this quantity should give you 6 servings.
+You can adjust this based on your preferences.

-For soft and fluffy grains I cook my quinoa in a ratio of 1:1¼.
-Which means, for every cup of quinoa, I use 1.25 cups of liquid.
+For soft and fluffy grains I cook my quinoa in a ratio of 1:1ยผ.
+This means, that for every cup of quinoa, I use 1.25 cups of liquid.

 Instant Pot Quinoa